godotengine/godot-docs/learning/features/networking/high_level_multiplayer.rst

 - Reliable: the function call will arrive no matter what, but may take longer because it will be re-transmitted in case of failure.
 - Unreliable: if the function call does not arrive, it will not be re-transmitted, but if it arrives it will do it quickly.

-In most cases, Reliable is desired.
-Unreliable is mostly useful when synchronizing objects that move (sync must happen constantly, and if a packet is lost, it's not that bad because a new one will eventually arrive).
+In most cases, reliable is desired.
+Unreliable is mostly useful when synchronizing object positions (sync must happen constantly, and if a packet is lost, it's not that bad because a new one will eventually arrive and it would likely be outdated because the object moved further in the meantime, even if it was resent reliably).

 Back to lobby
 -------------